CharisseEerie/lec-eval-portal/README.md

-# 🧑‍🎓📚 Mock Lecturer Evaluation Portal
+# 🧑‍🎓📚 Lecturer Evaluation Portal

 **Purpose:** This portal verifies that a student has completed all lecturer evaluations for their enrolled course units before granting access to their exam card.